aiidaplugins/aiida-crystal17/README.md

 with the configuration set in `.prospector.yaml`.

 Editors like PyCharm have automatic code reformat utilities, which should adhere to this standard.

+## Current Development Status

+### Basic Crystal Calculation

+This plugin set is the first to be developed.
+It provides a basic calculation functionality by:

+1. Accepting a (pre-written) input file *via* a `SinglefileData` node
+2. Initiating a crystal run *via* the `crystal17.basic` calculation plugin.
+3. Parsing the stdout file into:

+   1. an output a `SinglefileData` node
+   2. an output `ParameterData` node, holding key data, *via* the `crystal17.basic` parser plugin.

+## Future Development

+Future development will then focus on:

+1. Creation of the input file,  *via* input of
+    1. a `StructureData` node
+    2. a main `ParamaterData` node.
+    3. `ParamaterData` nodes for each atomic basis set
+2. Additional output nodes (e.g. `StructureData` and `TrajectoryData`) and extending the data held in the `ParamaterData` node.
+3. Parsing of input files to the input nodes described in (1), for migration of existing computations

 # License